Transport statistics at regional level

 - a range of policies designed to reduce greenhouse gas emissions by delivering sustainable transport.

-In March 2011, the European Commission adopted the White paper Roadmap to a single European transport area — towards a competitive and resource-efficient transport system (COM(2011) 144 final).
+During 2021, the European Commission plans an evaluation of the legislation on passenger rights.
+Among other issues, the lessons to be learned from how passenger rights were handled during the COVID-19 pandemic are to be considered.
+In March 2011, the European Commission adopted the White Paper Roadmap to a Single European Transport Area — Towards a competitive and resource efficient transport system (COM(2011) 144 final).
 It contains 40 initiatives designed to help build a competitive transport system in the EU and also sets a range of environmental goals to be achieved by 2050.

 - Transport, see: